react-atomic-context

 • createAtomicContext

-• This method is used to create a context, similar to React.createContext, but it requires an object as the initial value. eg:
+• This method creates an "atomic" context, similar to React.createContext, but with one difference: you must pass an object value as the initial value.
+Example:

 import { createAtomicContext } from 'react-atomic-context'